NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Background

-The block-level multiplication in Trainium repeatedly performs the following three steps: (1) loading a pair of tiles from HBM to SBUF (one of the tiles must be transposed), (2) multipling the two tiles, and (3) storing the multiplication result into PSUM.
-PSUM is used to accumulate the tile-multiplication results from all tiles in the input blocks.
-We use \texttt{MatMulBlock}($s, m$) to denote this block-level matmul, where the stationary matrix $s$ multiplies the moving matrix $m$ on SBUF, and the result is accumulated into PSUM.
+\textbf{Matmul tiling.} Matrix multiplication on Trainium repeatedly performs the following three steps: (1) loading a pair of tiles from HBM into SBUF (stationary matrix must be transposed), (2) multipling the two tiles, and (3) storing the multiplication result into PSUM.
+PSUM is used to accumulate the tile-multiplication results from all input tiles.
+PSUM serves as a dedicated landing buffer for the tensor engine, with near-memory accumulation capabilities that enables read-accumulate-write operations at a fine granularity of every 4B memory elements.
+This accumulation mode is critical for large matmuls, particularly when the reduction dimension (i.e., the inner dimension in a matmul) is large.

-\textbf{Matmul tiling on Trainium.} PSUM serves as a dedicated landing buffer for the tensor engine, with near-memory accumulation capabilities that enables read-accumulate-write operations at a fine granularity of every 4B memory element.
-The accumulation mode of PSUM is particularly useful for large matmul, especially when the matrices have a high contraction dimension (usually the inner dimension in a dot product).
-For instance, consider a matmul operation where the input tensors have dimensions: x.shape = [128, 512] and y.shape = [512, 512].
-As illustrated in Figures \ref{fig:tiling_math_view}, the input matrix can be partitioned through tiling, resulting in sliced input tiles [x0, x1, x2, x3] and [y0, y1, y2, y3].
-The final output is obtained by computing individual partial sums, such as output0 = matmul(x0, y0), followed by the accumulation of these intermediate outputs: output = output0 + ... + output3.

-Figure \ref{fig:tiling_hardware_view} shows that PSUM efficiently supports both intra-tile matmul and inter-tile result accumulation.
-Specifically, the first tensor-engine instruction writes its output directly into a designated PSUM bank, while subsequent instructions incrementally accumulate their results onto the existing content in the same PSUM bank.
-With eight PSUM banks allocated per partition, the tensor engine is capable of maintaining up to eight independent matmul accumulation groups concurrently.
-This architecture not only enhances the flexibility of matmul instruction scheduling on the tensor engine, but also enables overlap between the tensor engine operations and computation on other engines.